mopemope/meinheld/README.rst

 For more info see http://github.com/mopemope/meinheld/tree/master/example/chat/

 Websocket
 ---------------------------------

 **NOTE: This feature is deprecated and will be removed in 2.0**

-meinheld support Websockets. use WebSocketMiddleware.
+Meinheld support Websockets. use WebSocketMiddleware.

 For example: